Shariatpur Sadar Upazila: Administration

+Shariatpur (former name Palong) Thana was turned into an upazila in 1984.

-Shariatpur Sadar Upazila is divided into Shariatpur Municipality and 11 union parishads: Angaria, Binodpur, Chandrapur, Chikandi, Chitalia, Domsar, Mahmudpur, Palong, Rudrakar, Shaul Para, and Tulasar.
+The upazila is divided into Shariatpur Municipality and 11 union parishads: Angaria, Binodpur, Chandrapur, Chikandi, Chitalia, Domsar, Mahmudpur, Palong, Rudrakar, Shaul Para, and Tulasar.
 The union parishads are subdivided into 105 mauzas and 152 villages.

 Shariatpur Municipality was established in 1990.
 It is subdivided into 9 wards and 27 mahallas.

 Education

 There are three colleges in the upazila.
-They include the public Shariatpur Government College.
+They include Shariatpur Government College.

-According to Banglapedia, Palong Tulasar Gurudas Government High School is a notable secondary school.
+According to Banglapedia, Palong Tulasar Gurudas Government High School is a notable secondary school in the upazila.

-The madrasa education system includes one fazil madrasa.
+The Madrasa education system here includes one Fazil Madrasa.